Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Experimental Results

-Such modification is for the purpose of testing the performance of the proposed TGPSSMs when there are complex/sharp transitions in the underlying dynamics.
+This modified dataset is used to test the performance of the proposed TGPSSM when there are complex/sharp transitions in the underlying dynamics.

-For both test dynamical systems, we independently generate $30$ sequences of length $T=20$ noisy observations $\y_t$ to train the following SSMs. \begin{itemize} \item \textbf{JO-TGPSSM}: The TGPSSM trained using the joint optimization (JO) framework (cf. Algorithm \ref{alg_tgpssm1}) \item\textbf{CO-TGPSS}: The TGPSSM trained using the constrained optimization (CO) framework (cf. Algorithm \ref{alg_tgpssm2}) \end{itemize} We compare our TGPSSMs with the following competitors: \begin{itemize} \item \textbf{BS-GPSSM}: The GPSSM baseline with a Gaussian variational distribution for the latent states \cite{eleftheriadis2017identification, mchutchon2015nonlinear}. \item \textbf{JO-GPSSM}: The GPSSM with non-Gaussian variational distribution for the latent states, corresponds to the JO-TGPSSM without using normalizing flow in the transition function modeling. \item \textbf{CO-GPSSM}: The GPSSM with non-Gaussian variational distribution for the latent states and trained using the constrained optimization framework, corresponds to the CO-TGPSSM without using normalizing flow in the transition function modeling. \item \textbf{PRSSM}: The GPSSM trained using NMF variational algorithm \cite{doerr2018probabilistic}. \item \textbf{ODGPSSM}: The output-dependent GPSSM trained using NMF learning algorithm \cite{lin2022output}. \end{itemize} For all models, the size of the inducing points is set to be $15$, and the GP model is equipped with the standard SE kernel.
-For TGPSSMs, we use the normalizing flow concatenating $3$ SAL flows with $1$ Tanh flow (see Table \ref{tab:flows}), which only involves $16$ additional flow parameters (more results of TGPSSM using different flows are presented in Appx. \ref{appx:more_experimental_results}).
-For JO-TGPSSM and JO-GPSSM, we found that heuristically setting $\beta = \frac{1}{T}$ as the annealing of the KL-terms help achieve better performance.
-All the models are trained using the full gradient and the same amount of training epochs (1500 epochs).
-More experimental configurations can be found in the accompanying source code.
-Next, we will show a couple of ablation studies.
+For the aforementioned two dynamical systems, we independently generate $30$ sequences of length $T=20$ noisy observations $\y_t$ to train the following SSMs. \begin{itemize} \item \textbf{JO-TGPSSM}: The TGPSSM trained using the joint optimization (JO) framework (cf. Algorithm \ref{alg_tgpssm1}) \item\textbf{CO-TGPSS}: The TGPSSM trained using the constrained optimization (CO) framework (cf. Algorithm \ref{alg_tgpssm2}) \end{itemize} We compare our TGPSSMs with the following competitors. \begin{itemize} \item \textbf{BS-GPSSM}: The GPSSM baseline with a Gaussian variational distribution for the latent states \cite{eleftheriadis2017identification, mchutchon2015nonlinear}. \item \textbf{JO-GPSSM}: The GPSSM with a non-Gaussian variational distribution for the latent states; it corresponds to the JO-TGPSSM without using normalizing flow in the transition function modeling. \item \textbf{CO-GPSSM}: The GPSSM with a non-Gaussian variational distribution for the latent states and trained using the constrained optimization framework; it corresponds to the CO-TGPSSM without using normalizing flow in the transition function modeling. \item \textbf{PRSSM}: The GPSSM trained using the NMF variational algorithm proposed in \cite{doerr2018probabilistic}. \item \textbf{ODGPSSM}: The output-dependent GPSSM trained using the NMF learning algorithm proposed in \cite{lin2022output}. \end{itemize} For all models, the size of the inducing points is set to $15$, and the GP model is equipped with the standard SE kernel.
+For TGPSSMs, we use a normalizing flow by concatenating $3$ SAL flows with $1$ Tanh flow (see Appendix \ref{subsec:appx_flow_table}), which only involves $16$ additional flow parameters.
+For the JO-TGPSSM and JO-GPSSM, we found that heuristically setting $\beta = T$ as the annealing factor of the data reconstruction term helps to achieve reasonably good performance.
+All the models are trained using the full gradient information and the same number of training epochs (1500 epochs).
+More details about the experimental configurations can be found in the accompanying source code.
+Next, we conduct a few ablation studies.